jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 ---

 The world is always falling apart.
+A different way each new day.
 You know that by now.
 Entropy never stops.
 Not on Mars, Venus, and definitely not where you are.
 Every creature answers it the same way: build something that lasts long enough to pass on the torch.
 Humans have different toolsets.
 The Game of Life is the same.

 From the grass producing the first biomatter, to grazers turning it into meat, to the predators hunting frailty, scavengers making use of every morsel, decomposers restarting the process, and testers hacking new ideas for good or bad—whoever builds faster while contributing to their ecosystem's quest for energy efficiency is naturally selected to stay on the lifeboat called Earth.